apparena/docs/docs/api/001-index.rst

         receive a collection of entities where the target field value does not equal the submitted value applicable for all field types, in case of type ``datetime`` the filter returns all entities that do not match the day regardless of the time of the day
     [match] matches :
-        receive a collection of entities where the target field value matches the submitted value partially e.g. : the match value 'test' for the target field 'name' returns all entities where the 'name' field contains the string 'test' independent of the location of the occurrence in the string like 'testApp', 'Apptest' or 'appTESTapp' applicable only for the field types 'string' [not] matches not:
+        receive a collection of entities where the target field value matches the submitted value partially |br|
+        e.g. : the match value 'test' for the target field 'name' returns all entities where the 'name' field contains the string 'test' independent of the location of the occurrence in the string like 'testApp', 'Apptest' or 'appTESTapp' |br|
+        applicable only for the field types 'string' [not] matches not:
         receive a collection of entities where the target field value does not contain the submitted value